How WakeRoute works

 Each track is drawn on the map with segments colored by speed.
 For example:

-A legend shows the speed scale (for example, in knots for boating or km/h / mph, depending on your configuration).
+A legend shows the speed scale in knots for sailing data, or km/h for other activities.

 Markers for current position